zaiisao/Documentation/en/cloud-recording/monitor_status.md

 ### Redundant message notifications

-If you rely on NCS to monitor the status of the recording service, Agora recommends that you contact [support@agora.io](mailto:support@agora.io) to enable the redundant message notification function, which doubles the received notifications and reduces the probability of message loss.
+If you rely on the Message Notification Service to monitor the status of the recording service, Agora recommends that you contact [support@agora.io](mailto:support@agora.io) to enable the redundant message notification function, which doubles the received notifications and reduces the probability of message loss.
 Redundant message notification still cannot guarantee a 100% arrival rate.

 After enabling the redundant message notification function, you need to deduplicate messages based on `sid`.
 For example, if you need to start recording again after a recording session times out and quits, the process is: